Bray Wyatt: Firefly Fun House and The Fiend (2019–2021)

-In April 2019, ominous vignettes began airing across WWE programming depicting a sinister buzzard puppet, a witch doll, and other toys.
-Later that month, Wyatt began to appear in pre-recorded segments as the host of a surreal children's program known as Firefly Fun House, sporting different hair and a shorter beard with a leaner physique.
-The segments featured the aforementioned puppets, called Mercy the Buzzard (a reference to Waylon Mercy, an inspiration for Wyatt's previous gimmick) and Abby the Witch, with Ramblin' Rabbit and Huskus the Pig Boy introduced later (the latter a reference to Wyatt's previous gimmick of Husky Harris), as well as one for Mr. McMahon that occasionally appeared.
-During the initial segment, Wyatt destroyed a cardboard cutout of his old self with a chainsaw, cheerily telling viewers all they had to do for him to "light the way" was to "let me in".
+In April 2019, ominous vignettes began airing across WWE programming depicting a sinister buzzard puppet, a witch doll, and other unusual toys.
+Later that month, Wyatt began to appear in pre-recorded segments as the host of a surreal, eccentric children's program known as Firefly Fun House, sporting different hair and a shorter beard with a leaner physique.
+The segments featured the aforementioned puppets, called Mercy the Buzzard (a reference to Waylon Mercy, an inspiration for Wyatt's previous gimmick) and Abby the Witch, with Ramblin' Rabbit and Huskus the Pig Boy introduced later (the latter a reference to Wyatt's previous gimmick of Husky Harris), as well as one for Mr. McMahon that occasionally appeared, and humorously featured McMahon's characteristic gritty, deep voice.
+During the initial segment, Wyatt destroyed a cardboard cutout of his old self with a chainsaw, cheerily telling viewers all they had to do for him to "light the way" was to "let me in", indicating a full transition away from his old persona.
 The Firefly Fun House segments became more sinister, with one featuring Wyatt painting a picture to "express his suppressed feelings", which was a painting of the Wyatt Family compound being burned with Sister Abigail inside—a reference to his WrestleMania 33 feud with Randy Orton.
 Another featured him having a picnic with expressionless kids, while another revealed that Wyatt was able to control his darkness.
-He then appeared in more sinister clothing and a demonic mask resembling an evil clown, a persona he called "The Fiend" that was here "to protect us".
+He then appeared in more sinister clothing and a demonic mask resembling an evil clown, a persona he called "The Fiend" that was here to "protect us".

-The Fiend competes in a match in 2019.
+The Fiend competing in a match in 2019.